dixantmittal/academic-kickstart/content/authors/admin/_index.md

 Dixant Mittal is a PhD student at the School of Computing, National University of Singapore, where he is being advised by Professor Wee Sun Lee.
 He is a member of Learning, Inference and Decision Group at the School of Computing.

-He completed his master's degree with thesis, titled "Active Informaiton Gathering to Disambiguate Referring Expressions", under the supervision of Professor David Hsu.
+He completed his master's degree with thesis titled "Active Informaiton Gathering to Disambiguate Referring Expressions" under the supervision of Professor David Hsu.